 assigned to one and only one VPC and Amazon manages making the Gateway

-available across regions and availability zones.
-To attach a Gateway to
+available across availability zones.
+To attach a Gateway to a VPC, you

 VPCGatewayAttachment: Type: AWS::EC2::VPCGatewayAttachment Properties: VpcId: !Ref VPC InternetGatewayId: !Ref InternetGateway

 Now, we create the subnets.
 In this example, I will create three subnets in three different availability zones.
 This can be adjusted or parameterized depending on your requirements.

 SubnetA: Type: AWS::EC2::Subnet Properties: AvailabilityZone: us-east-1a VpcId: !Ref VPC CidrBlock: 172.31.0.0/20 MapPublicIpOnLaunch: true SubnetB: Type: AWS::EC2::Subnet Properties: AvailabilityZone: us-east-1b VpcId: !Ref VPC CidrBlock: 172.31.16.0/20 MapPublicIpOnLaunch: true SubnetC: Type: AWS::EC2::Subnet Properties: AvailabilityZone: us-east-1c VpcId: !Ref VPC CidrBlock: 172.31.32.0/20 MapPublicIpOnLaunch: true

 EC2 instances must be launched within a Subnet, and, by default instances

 do not have publicly accessible IP addresses.
 By setting

 true instances launched into the subnet will be

 allocated a public IP address by default.
 This means that any instances

 in this subnet will be reachable from the Internet via the Internet